Vaughan Mills: Name

-The mall was named following a trend by one of the real estate companies involved, The Mills Corporation, who named their "Landmark" mall developments ending in "Mills", hence "Vaughan Mills" was used for the mall name.
+The mall was named following a trend by one of the real estate companies involved, The Mills Corporation, who named their Landmark mall developments ending in "Mills", hence "Vaughan Mills" was used for the mall name.

-The local origins of the name "Vaughan Mills" can be traced back to the location of a saw mill built near a farm on the main branch of the Humber River on Lot 12, Concession 8 in the 1830's, up the river from Woodbridge.
+The local origins of the name "Vaughan Mills" can be traced back to the location of a saw mill built near a farm on the main branch of the Humber River on Lot 12, Concession 8 in the 1830s, up the river from Woodbridge.
 A grist mill was later added to the site.
 This area was known as "Vaughan Mills" in historical maps and was located around where the present-day Vaughan Mills Road crosses the Humber River in the west end of the city, a notable distance away from the today's shopping mall complex.
-The farm and surrounding lands were redeveloped into residential housing in the 1990's.
+The farm and surrounding lands were redeveloped into residential housing in the 1990s.